 On first approach to Southall, the two glass greenhouses stand as welcoming beacons.
 They’re part of Chef Tyler Brown’s vision of marrying traditional agriculture with modern technology.

 Case in point: on the left is a state-of-the-art hydroponic grow facility, where an ocean of leafy greens is reaching through a rigid foam base, their full root structures visible in the crystal clear water.
-Tanks full of hybrid striped bass are under the same roof, spinning off a natural liquid fertilizer as they grow to fillet size for the table.
 At night, the soft pink grow lights help maintain optimal conditions to produce 400 pounds of show-perfect lettuces each week.

 In the adjacent propagation greenhouse, tens of thousands of seedlings are being sprouted and hardened off to be planted out on the farm.
 Seasonality drives the selection, from pest- deterring companion flowers such as nasturtiums and marigolds to native shrubs and vines to herbs, berries and Brown’s hand-selected array of vegetables.
 It’s part of the “Ark of Taste,” sourced from coast to coast and around the globe – you might find black currants being started next to a native Tennessee clematis, or French lavender growing alongside an Indian blood peach tree seedling, just waiting to go in the ground.

 There’s no wasted space in this greenhouse, which also includes the Orangerie: here, Persian limes and variegated Meyer lemons grow next to kumquats and tangelos, all selected with a future menu in mind.
 It’s about constant experimentation in the kitchen, and learning how to maximize the Southall footprint to create a food-producing oasis rooted in the values of permaculture, and preservation of the landscape.